-Focus Dream Centre aims at developing interventions in an effort to address the situation of OVCs in Kenya through sponsorship programs with a goal of providing basic needs like;
+Focus Dream Center aims at developing interventions to address this situation in Kenya through the scholarship program with a goal of providing the following: